sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

 - Add destination path of dbfs where you want to upload choose file.

-- If added path is not there in dbfs then it will first create thet folder in dbfs and then upload the file.
+- If added path is not there in dbfs then it will first create the folder in dbfs and then upload the file.

   .. figure:: ../_assets/web-app/upload-file-1.PNG
         :alt: web-app